-Data on subsequent treatment are limited to 1 observational study that reports a requirement for surgery in 2 of 52 patients with lumbar disc herniation (3.8%).
+Data on subsequent treatment from the available RCT suggest that as many as one-quarter of patients receiving coblation nucleoplasty require secondary treatment for unresolved symptoms at 6 months following initial treatment.
+Information from a single observational study reports a requirement for surgery in 2 of 52 patients with lumbar disc herniation (3.8%).